mistenes/mikdashboard_voting/README.md

 The dashboard now exposes a dedicated **Szavazási események** admin page where you can create named voting events, choose the active session, and assign exactly one delegate per organization.
 Only the active-event delegate (or a system administrator) is allowed to launch the separate voting service through the signed o2auth flow.
+The launch endpoint accepts an optional `view` value so admins can jump directly to the voting admin console (`/admin`), while any paid member can open the public scoreboard via `/public` without needing to be the delegated voter.

 ## Local development